 Dr. Felicity Sapp PhD. - Registered Clinical Psychologist

-You do not need a physician/GP referral to make an appointment with me, however, you may need this for your insurance plan to get reimbursed.
+Referral : You do not need a physician/GP referral to make an appointment to see a psychologist, however, you may need this for your insurance plan to get reimbursed.
 Please check in with your private insurance provider (e.g., Blue Cross, Manulife, etc) to see what is needed.
-You can call or email me to set up an appointment.
-Please note that I typically am not able to answer my phone during office hours as I am working with clients, For this reason, email is typically a quicker way to receive a response from me.
-Feel free to contact me via phone and leave me a message and I will get back to you as soon as I am able.

 Psychiatrists are medical doctors who go on to specialize in mental health and related disorders.
 Psychiatrists often use medication to help their clients manage their mental health concerns and there are some disorders for which medications are especially beneficial.
 Some psychiatrists also provide psychotherapy.

-As a psychologist I am not able to prescribe you medication but I can work with your family physician if medication is a consideration.
+As psychologists, we are not able to prescribe medication but can work with your family physician if medication is a consideration.

 The majority of evidence at this time identifies cognitive-behavioral or behavioral therapy as the most effective treatment approach currently available for OCD, anxiety disorders, and OC related disorders .
 CBT is a form of treatment that focuses on changing behaviours by understanding how thoughts, behaviours and feelings are interconnected and influence each other.
 I will work with you to help identify your goals, teach you skills on how to reach them, and assess/monitor your progress throughout treatment.
 CBT is collaborative and requires the participation of both the client and therapist.